zaproxy/zaproxy-website/site/content/blog/2025-02-17-portswigger-lab-walkthrough-broken-brute-force-protection-ip-block/index.md

 Our code sample above imports the `Thread` class using `Java.type('java.lang.Thread')`.
 We’ve used it to implement the one-minute delay between requests.
 For more details on available JavaScript features and the Java APIs accessible in your script, see [GraalJS Compatibility](https://www.graalvm.org/latest/reference-manual/js/JavaScriptCompatibility/) and [Java Interoperability](https://www.graalvm.org/jdk21/reference-manual/js/JavaInteroperability/).

 If you’ve modified the script as stated, save it and ensure it is enabled.
-Aside from right-clicking the script's name in the *Scripts* tab, you can also enable it with the green check icon in the *Scripts Console* tab.
+Aside from right-clicking the script's name in the Scripts tab, you can also enable it with the gray cross-in-circle icon in the Script Console tab (it is a green check icon when the script is enabled).

 #### Step 3: Add the Payload

 Next, let’s open the Fuzzer dialog.
 Right-click the captured POST request from the *Sites* tab and select *Attack* > *Fuzz*.
 In the *Fuzzer Locations* tab, we’ll select the password value as the position we want to fuzz.
 Highlight it to activate the *Add* button:

-&nbsp;
 ![fuzz-password.png](images/fuzz-password.png)
-&nbsp;

 In the *Add Payload* dialog, keep the default “Strings” payload generator type.
 Then, copy the [password wordlist](https://portswigger.net/web-security/authentication/auth-lab-passwords) from the lab page and paste it into the *Contents* field:

-&nbsp;
 ![add-password-payload.png](images/add-password-payload.png)
-&nbsp;

 Save the payload and return to the main Fuzzer dialog.